IceHe/lib/snips/refactoring.md

 - In essence when you refactor you are improving the design of the code after it has been written.

+---

+It is essential for refactoring that you have good tests.

+- I'm going to be relying on the tests to tell me whether I introduce a bug.

 ## Bad Smell in Code

 代码的坏味道